pagopa-archive/pdnd-uservice-rest-template/README.md

 *   client

 	It contains the generated code for the client-side.
 This code is also published as a dependency, and it allows the interaction with the microservice using pure Scala code.

+The directory:

+`templates`

+contains two sub-directories:

+*   `scala-akka\-http\-client`
+*   `scala-akka-http-server`

+Those directories contain some [mustache](https://mustache.github.io/) templates you can use for customizing the generated code.

+For example, in the scala-akka\-http\-server there is a template:

+`controller.mustache`

+It shows how to intercept any http invocation/request and pass it through the [openapi4j](https://github.com/openapi4j/openapi4j) validation function.
+In this way it's possible to validate the payload against the full openapi specification before reaching the user-defined code.

 ## How to make running the standalone version